 The accurate eyewitness testimony theory can reasonably explain this fact without liability.

-Fact #3: We have enough content from the early use of the gospels and NT letters to reconstruct most of the New Testament
+Fact #3: The early use of the gospels and New Testament letters in the church fathers preserves enough textual material to reconstruct a large portion of the New Testament.

 Evidence Explanation: